KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Experiments

 \subsubsection{Training and Implementation}

 For training the KiU-Net 3D, we use the cross entropy loss between the prediction and the input scan.
-Since, the scan can be viewed as a 3D voxel, the cross entropy loss can be formulated as follows:

-where $w$, $h$ are the dimensions of each slice while $l$ is the number of slices in the scan, $p(z,x,y)$ corresponds to the input 3D scan and $\hat{p}(z,x,y)$ denotes the output prediction at a specific pixel location $(z,x,y)$ and C corresponds to the number of classes found in the dataset.
+Since, the scan can be viewed as a 3D voxel, the cross entropy loss can be formulated as follows: where $w$, $h$ are the dimensions of each slice while $l$ is the number of slices in the scan, $p(z,x,y)$ corresponds to the input 3D scan and $\hat{p}(z,x,y)$ denotes the output prediction at a specific pixel location $(z,x,y)$ and C corresponds to the number of classes found in the dataset.
 The above loss formulation suits the multi-class segmentation framework of BraTS dataset where $C=4$.
 For both the datasets, we use a learning rate of 0.0001 with batch size 1 and use Adam optimizer.
 We do voxel-wise training (similar to patch-wise training on 2D) for the BraTS dataset with voxel shapes $128 \times 128 \times 50$.
+The experiments were conducted using the Pytorch framework in Python.
+The experiments were performed using two NVIDIA - RTX 2080 Ti GPUs.